-Every year, the city of Aguascalientes celebrates its most famous son on the Day of the Dead – José Guadalupe Posada.
-Posada was an engraver and artist who invented the now ubiquitous image of La Catrina: a grand dame skeleton dressed in colonial garb that was originally meant to mock European airs, but is now a symbol of national pride.
+Every year, the city of Aguascalientes celebrates its most famous son on the Day of the Dead — Jose Guadalupe Posada.
+Posada was an engraver and artist who invented the now ubiquitous image of the catrina — a skeletonal grand dame dressed in colonial garb that was originally meant to mock the European airs, but is now a symbol of national pride.
 The Festival de Calaveras (the Festival of the Skulls) is hosted in the city’s main event space Isla San Marcos where there are parades of people dressed as Posada’s most famous characters.
 There are also plays, food, concerts, films and street theater performances.

-Beautiful and sultry Mérida has a delightfully warm celebration that will feel nothing like the northern cool days of Halloween.
-The town in the Yucatan has a parade of catrinas and calacas that march to the town’s many cemeteries to place offerings on the graves of loved ones at the beginning of the festival.
-There is also live music and dancing, plays in the main square, and art installations throughout town.
+Beautiful and sultry Merida has a delightfully warm celebration that will feel nothing like the northern cool days of Halloween.
+The town has a parade of catrinas and calacas that march to the town’s many cemeteries to place offerings on the graves of loved ones at the beginning of the festival.
+There is also live music and dancing, plays in the main square and art installations throughout town.
 In the neighborhood of San Sebastian, they host the Mucbipollo Festival.
 Mucbipollo is a earthen-pit cooked chicken dish that is only made at this time of the year, and a plate of it is usually on offer at the altar of loved ones.

 In Chiapa de Corzo, Chiapas, the biggest party is held in the cemetery.
-On the day of November 1, families head to the cemetery with flowers, decorations and food for their loved ones who have passed on.
-Graves are decorated, candles lit, and families settle in for the night to commune with the dead.
-Around midnight, catrinas and calacas parade through the cemetery paths.
-There is music, acting and a general sense of celebration as neighbors meet up with neighbors to drink, dance, and meditate on the lives of their dearly departed.
+The day of November 1st, families head to the cemetery with flowers, decorations and food for their loved ones that have passed on.
+Graves are decorated, candles lit and families settle in for the night to commune with the dead.
+Around midnight catrina and calacas parade through the cemetery paths.
+There is music, acting and a general sense of celebration as neighbors meet up with neighbors to drink, dance and meditate on the lives of their dearly departed.

-For something with lots of production and fun, Cancun’s biggest tourism operator and theme park hosts the Xcaret Vida y Muerte Festival each year.
-During the festivities there are cooking classes, pre-Hispanic dances, music performances, art shows, and workshops for kids and adults.
-Each year, a state is invited to showcase the special traditions of their region, and this year it will be Zacatecas, the mining state of the north.
+For something with lots of production and fun, Cancun’s biggest tourism operator and theme park hosts the Xcaret Vida Y Muerto Festival each year.
+During the festivities there are cooking classes, pre-Hispanic dances, music performances, art shows and workshops for kids and adults.
+Each year, a state is invited to showcase the special traditions of their region and this year it will be Zacatecas, the mining state of the north.
 There is also a Gala Concert at the end of the festival.
-In 2018, the singers are Ely Guerra and Eugenia León.
+2018’s singers are Ely Guerra and Eugenia León.

-In the lake town of Chignahuapan, Puebla (known for its hot springs and cool, foggy climate) the town holds its Festival de la Luz y la Vida (“Festival of Light and Life”) during the Día de los Muertos holiday.
-Visitors and locals alike walk from the center of town along a path out to the nearby Almoloya Lagoon — lit up by millions of candles, torches, and lights all along the way.
-Upon reaching the lagoon, the festival begins with a pre-Hispanic dance as an offering to the dearly departed and ends with fireworks.
+In the lake town of Chignahuapan, Puebla (known for its hot springs and cool, foggy climate) the town holds its Festival de la Luz y la Vida (“Festival of Light and Life”) during the Dia de Muertos holiday.
+Visitors and locals alike walk from the center of town along a path out to the nearby Almoloya Lagoon — lit up by millions of candles, torches and lights all along the way.
+Upon reaching the lagoon, the festival begins with a pre-hispanic dance as an offering to the dearly departed and ends with fireworks.